 If we pay a Terminal Illness benefit, all cover for the life insured under the policy ends.

 Advance Payment benefit

 An advance of up to \$30,000 to help with the cost of funeral expenses.
+This benefit isn't available inside super.

 We pay this benefit when we receive the life insured's full death certificate.